vijayramanujam/Task-Master/README.md

-# TaskMaster - CLI To-Do List
+# TaskMaster - CLI Based Todo

 TaskMaster is a simple command-line to-do list application developed in C++ to help users manage tasks.
 The project was built with the purpose of gaining a deeper understanding of how linked lists work and how to implement them in practice.